AnamKhalid09/Data-Science-Job-Opportunities/README.md

 - Narrow down the DataFrame to find your ideal weather condition.
 For example:

-  - A max temperature lower than 27 degrees but higher than 21.

-  - Wind speed less than 4.5 m/s.

-  - Zero cloudiness.

   - Drop any rows that don't satisfy all three conditions.
 You want to be sure the weather is ideal.

   - **Note:** Feel free to adjust your specifications, but make sure to limit the number of rows returned by your API requests to a reasonable number.